Is Milwaukee Better Than Dewalt? What The Pros Say

 4. Durability and Build Quality

-Many users believe that DeWalt tools are slightly more durable when it comes to withstanding abuse on the job.
-For example, I’ve heard stories of someone dropping a DeWalt miter saw from an eight-foot height, and it came away unscathed.
+Over the years, I’ve noted that most people in my circle believe that DeWalt tools are slightly more durable when it comes to withstanding abuse on the job.
+For example, I’ve heard stories of someone dropping a DeWalt mitre saw from an eight-foot height, and it came away unscathed.
 I’ve also heard mention that Milwaukee tools have experienced issues with motors and broken handles, though these may be outlier cases rather than widespread problems.
-Overall, both brands manufacture durable, high-quality tools, but DeWalt may have a slight edge in certain cases of wear and tear.
+Overall, both brands manufacture durable, high-quality tools, but in my mind, DeWalt have a slight edge in cases of wear and tear.

 5. Battery Life and Compatibility